 How Did Eat Stop Eat Start?

-Brad Pilon, an athlete, bodybuilder, and nutritionist, started the Eat Stop Eat protocol after graduate research he did at the University of Guelph in Guelph- Ontario, Canada.
+Brad Pilon, an athlete, bodybuilder, and nutritionist, started the Eat Stop Eat protocol after graduate research at the University of Guelph in Guelph- Ontario, Canada.

 From a young age, Brad, who grew up in Ontario, loved everything to do with fitness, bodybuilding, and muscles.
 This made him follow the lives of famous muscle men, bodybuilders, and weightlifters.